smourier/WebView2Aot/README.md

 * **WebView2** is the .NET Core 10+ AOT-compatible bindings dll that can be used to use WebView2.
 * **WebView2Aot.InteropBuilder.Cli** is the tool that generates code in the WebView2 dll.

-WebView2 has a dependency to  [DirectN AOT](https://github.com/smourier/DirectNAot) for some Windows definitions (BOOL, PWSTR, etc.) but has zero dependency on any UI framework.
+WebView2 has a dependency to  [DirectN AOT](https://github.com/smourier/DirectNAot) for some Windows definitions (BOOL, PWSTR, etc.) but has zero dependency on any external UI framework.
+It doesn't cause problems when compiling AOT since they will get linked directly in the targe binaries.
+Ultimately, this dependency could be tweaked manually, if someone want to get rid of it, these C# definitions can just be extracted and compiled separately.

 Of course, all this requires the WebView2 to be installed!